Turkey is open to international tourism

 It seems counterintuitive that a fare from A to C via B could possibly be cheaper than a simple fare on a shorter route from A to B. However, airlines use dynamic, computer-driven price models calculated with little human intervention, and such deals happen quite often.

 How to find hidden-city tickets?
-The easiest way is to use Skiplagged website, which was designed for unearthing hidden-city deals — give them a try for your flight to Turkey.
+The easiest way is to use the Skiplagged website, which was designed for unearthing hidden-city deals — give them a try for your flight to Turkey.

 Flights to Turkey from Bali, Bangkok, Delhi, Dubai, Hong Kong, Jakarta, Kuala Lumpur, Manila, Singapore, Seoul, Tokyo, and other major hubs in Asia